 Checking in doesn’t have to be reserved for sex.
 Good communication with your partner about your sex life is the best way to ensure that everyone is enjoying themselves.
 Talking about sex and sexual preferences can be awkward, but chances are you and your partner will be glad you started the conversation.

 - STI screenings are also important to a healthy sex life.
 You should have open communication with your partner about STI status.
 In addition to this, though you can use barrier methods to protect from STIs, it is recommended that you and your partner be screened.
-Student Health Service offers confidential STI testing for all students.
+UChicago Student Wellness offers confidential STI testing for all students.
 You will receive your results within 3 days.
 For more information about STIs, please visit the American Sexual Health Association.